smach/R4JournalismBook/docs/booklinks.md

 **paletter.** This package pulls together numerous other additional palettes for ggplot2 from dozens of other packages including dutchmasters, ggthemes, RolorBrewer, Redmonder, and viridis.
 Available on GitHub: [https://github.com/EmilHvitfeldt/paletteer](https://github.com/EmilHvitfeldt/paletteer).

 **BBC Visual and Data Journalism Cookbook for R graphics.** Includes samples, code, and an R package for creating "BBC-style graphics" with ggplot2. [https://bbc.github.io/rcookbook/](https://bbc.github.io/rcookbook/).

+**From Data to Viz.** This site offers advice on what visualizations to use based on the type of data you have -- one numeric, two numeric, one numeric and one categorical, etc. -- and then gives you sample code _and_ "common caveats you should avoid."
+Extremely helpful for beginning and intermediate R users alike. [https://www.data-to-viz.com/](https://www.data-to-viz.com/).

 ## Chapter 7: Two or More Data Sets